GOLDEN ALEXANDERS

 This native, short-lived, 1-3 foot tall perennial has erect, branching stems often tinged with red.
 The alternate, compound upper leaves are divided into 3 finely toothed leaflets (A).
 The lower leaves may actually have 3 sets of 3 or more leaflets (C).
 The 10-20 groups (umbels) of tiny 1/8th inch flowers (B) combine to form shallow, umbrella-shaped flower clusters (compound umbels)(D).
 By August the leaves turn wine red (E).

-Golden Alexanders occurs in moist prairies and open sites flowering in May and June.
-It is uncommon in the restored prairies at Neale Woods.
+Golden Alexanders occurs in prairies and open sites flowering in May and June.
+It is common in the restored prairies at Neale Woods.

 The compound leaves with 3 leaflets separate this plant from Wild Parsnip (Pastinaca sativa), an escaped garden veggie “gone bad,” and a nuisance in some areas.
 It has pinnately compound leaves of 5-15 leaflets.
 Wild Parsnip also flowers later in the season.